Cochlear™ implant candidacy

 Adults and children

-You can consider cochlear implants for people who:
+You may generally consider cochlear implants for people who:

-Children of most ages can benefit from cochlear implants, and there is no upper age limit for cochlear implantation.
+Children of most ages may benefit from cochlear implants, and there is no upper age limit for cochlear implantation.